-FEAST is not an open funding pot like the Arts Council’s “Grants for the Arts” programme.
+FEAST is not an open funding pot like the Arts Council’s “National Lottery Project Grants” programme.
 Its specific purpose is to generate arts and cultural activity in towns, villages and parishes across Cornwall in a way that is highly visible to the public and the people whose decisions will affect future funding for the arts.
 Its focus is on community benefit rather than artist development.
 Before making an application, apply this thought to your project – try not to focus on what FEAST can do for you as an artist, but rather on what you and FEAST can do for Cornwall.
 This should steer you to the kinds of project that will be successful.

 All projects will need to meet some of the following FEAST Core Criteria

 - Quality and the ability to excite.

 We are looking only for work of a high professional standard that is fresh and inspiring

 - An innovative approach to developing new audiences and involving as wide a range of people of all ages and backgrounds as possible

 Projects must be for and with the community you must show how your project will include efforts to include people who would not normally get involved in arts activities.

 - Value for money